campbsha001/campbsha001/README.md

 ### Hi there 👋
 My name is Shannon Campbell and I am a Senior studying Computer Science at Rice University.
 I will also be in the Rice Master of Accounting class of 2023.

+I am also a member of the Rice University Women's swim team.

 <!--
 **campbsha001/campbsha001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.